 - As a first step, the patient, family member, or primary caregiver must make a verbal request to the patient’s treating healthcare team (this is usually a nurse, social worker or physician).
 Letting someone know that you are considering a transfer to the West Island Palliative Care Residence is your only responsibility.

-- Everything else will be taken over by the patient’s treating healthcare team.
-The patient’s health care team is responsible for:
+- The patient’s health care team is responsible for:

 - Completing the information on the ‘request for admission’ form;